-PBJ CAKE (dairy)
+PBJ Cake (dairy)

 This cake is really rich so small pieces are best.

 - Cool completely then slice each layer in half horizontally to form two layers (a total of 4 layers).
 Place one layer on serving plate; spread 1/3 cup jam over top.
 Repeat with remaining layers, ending with plain layer on top.

 - In the bowl of an electric mixer whip the whipped cream until stiff peaks form.
 In thirds blend in the peanut butter mixture.
 If too thin, cool slightly then spread on the sides and top.
-Refrigerate.
-Serves 12.

 Modified from southerncooking.com.

-1/2 cup creamy peanut butter
+- 1/2 cup creamy peanut butter

-8 ounces cream cheese at room temperature
+- 8 oz. cream cheese at room temperature

 - 1 1/4 cups powdered sugar, plus more for dusting

-1 teaspoon vanilla
+- 1 teaspoon vanilla

-1 cup whipping cream
+- 1 cup whipping cream

-1/2 cup raspberry jam
+- 1/2 cup raspberry jam

-2 tablespoons sweet white wine
+- 2 Tablespoons sweet white wine

-4 cups raspberries
+- 4 cups raspberries

 - shaved chocolate, for topping